dusanmsk/studer/grafana/README.md

 All measurements written into mqtt has the following format:

-- Topic name: studer/device/param_name
+- Topic name: studer/device_name/param_name
-- Value
+- Value: value

 Topic name is always in lowercase.